By: Sam Richter

 In my Know More! training, we teach that in business today, the little things mean everything.
-In a world of commoditization, it’s the little things done consistently over time that add up to the big sale.
+As one of my mentors, Harvey Mackay, taught me: In a world of commoditization, it’s the little things done consistently over time that add up to the big sale.
 It’s the little things done by the salesperson and embedded into a company’s processes that generate long-term loyalty, oftentimes regardless of price.
 This concept holds true in sales, and also for account management and customer service.

 Here’s proof that the little things really do matter.